 Tuileries Restaurant and Accommodation

 With sixteen guest rooms, Tuileries offers luxury boutique accommodation that features the privacy of a motel but the services of a luxury hotel.
 The rooms are spacious and immaculate with king beds, spa ensuite, and verandas facing the vineyards or olive grove.
 13-35 Drummond Street, Rutherglen, Ph +61 2 6032 8296.

 The original Ready family homestead has been carefully renovated to retain its old-world charm while providing superb accommodation with all modern comforts.
 The three guest rooms all contain queen size beds, ensuite, television, heating and cooling.
 Located within an easy stroll to Main Street.
 92 High Street, Rutherglen, Ph: +61 2 6032 7407.

 Rutherglen Winery Walkabout

 Since 1974, thousands of people have descended on Rutherglen for one of the biggest wine festivals in the country.
-Held this year on June 10 and 11, a general admission ticket to Winery Walkabout gets visitors access to wine tastings, live music, entertainment, and tours at more than 17 wineries.
+Held over the Queens Birthday long weekend every June, a general admission ticket to Winery Walkabout gets visitors access to wine tastings, live music, entertainment, and tours at more than 17 wineries.
 Many wineries also set up markets, food vans, masterclasses, buffet breakfasts, dinners, VIP tasting areas and more.

 Rutherglen Farmers’ Market